Guidance – submissions

 • don’t send us things we haven’t asked for – and definitely no poetry.

-• elves, goblins, dwarfs, pixies, fairies and all the other usual fantasy tropes are currently a hard sell for us.
-And no wizarding schools.
+• no wizarding schools.
 But despite what Duotrope says on our listing, we’re fine with vampires and zombies (for now).

 • we’ve seen many things many times so be original.